 There are even different types of massage.

-There is a free parking.
+There is free parking.
 On the left side of the road, next to auto camp.
 You have to ask a waiter for a token before they leave the venue.

 4. Island of Lokrum

 The island of Lokrum is located just a 10-minute ferry ride away from the Old Town.

 Lokrum is a nature reserve and a special forest vegetation reserve, you’ll feel like you are in the green peaceful oasis.

 From cliff jumping to playing with the roaming wildlife, this peaceful little paradise has a lot to offer.